kshiftw/chores/README.md

 ## Description
 With COVID-19, people are now facing many more challenges than they had before.
 Introducing Chores Backspace, when there may come a time when you find yourself in need of help to complete a chore.
 Remove those chores off your list by accessing the application and requesting for help.
 Whether you are a senior who needs a helping hand or a working parent who just can’t find the time, this application connects those who are in need with those who are willing to help.

-This app was created during the 2 day DubHacks 2020 hackathon.
+This app was created during the 2 day DubHacks 2020 hackathon (https://devpost.com/software/chores).

 ## Video Demo
 https://vimeo.com/469497752